florin-git/E-Farmers/README.md

 # E-Farmers

 This web app is made for people that wish to sell and delivery their own fresh home-farm products to other people in their neighborhood.
-This is a project made for the course of *Laboratory of Advanced Programming* at **La Sapienza University**
+This is a project made for the course of *Laboratory of Advanced Programming* at **La Sapienza University**.

 ## Authors